SMTP 550 5.1.0 Error - How to Resolve [SOLVED]

 TABLE OF CONTENTS

 Now let’s get to the hard part: SMTP 550 Email Error 5.1.0.
-Imagine that you sent a letter, but instead of reaching its destination, it was returned with a note: “Address unknown.”
-It usually appears when there is a typo in the email address, the domain name does not exist, or there is a problem with the recipient’s email server.
+Imagine that you sent a letter, but instead of reaching its destination, it was returned with a note saying, “Address unknown.”
+This error can appear in different forms, each signaling a specific issue with the email delivery:

 Invalid Recipient Email Address